Nobody Wants to Die: Development and release

-Nobody Wants to Die was released by Polish Wrocław-based development studio Critical Hit Games, a twenty-person team that began development of the game in 2018.
-Co-founder Grzegorz Goleń created the game's concept with art director Andrzej Marszałek in attempt to create a "visually spectacular narrative game", with the development team inspired by cyberpunk film Blade Runner and narrative games including What Remains of Edith Finch, Firewatch, and Observer (video game).
-Development of the game was set in the Unreal Engine 5, with the development team experiencing "stability issues" in changing from Unreal Engine 4 midway through the development cycle.
+Nobody Wants to Die was developed by Polish Wrocław-based studio Critical Hit Games, a twenty-person team that began development of the game in 2018.
+Co-founder Grzegorz Goleń created the game's concept with art director Andrzej Marszałek in attempt to create a "visually spectacular narrative game", with the development team inspired by cyberpunk film Blade Runner and narrative games including What Remains of Edith Finch, Firewatch, and Observer.
+Development of Nobody Wants to Die originally began in Unreal Engine 4 but moved to Unreal Engine 5 midway through the development cycle.
+The development team experienced "stability issues" in moving from Unreal Engine 4.
 The game was announced in March 2024 with the release of a narrative trailer, and showcased at the Gamescom Future Games Show on 8 June.
 Nobody Wants to Die received a digital release for PlayStation 5, Windows and Xbox Series X/S on 17 July 2024.

 Reception

-According to review aggregator Metacritic, Nobody Wants to Die received "generally favorable" reviews, with German publication GamePro and a reader poll of Eurogamer citing the game as one of the best of 2024.
+According to review aggregator platform Metacritic, Nobody Wants to Die received "generally favorable" reviews, with German publication GamePro and a reader poll of Eurogamer citing the game as one of the best of 2024.
 Critics praised the game's narrative and worldbuilding, although critiqued its linearity and the simplicity of its puzzles.